fguillen/ruby-style-guide/README.md

   first, *_ending = foo.split(',')
   ```

+  Best practice: avoid completely the use of this insane assignation technique.

 * <a name="no-for-loops"></a>
     Do not use `for`, unless you know exactly why.
 Most of the time iterators
     should be used instead. `for` is implemented in terms of `each` (so you're